Dondre Wright

-Dondre Wright (born April 7, 1994) is a professional Canadian football defensive back who is currently a free agent.
-He was most recently a member of the Toronto Argonauts of the Canadian Football League (CFL).
+Dondre Wright (born April 7, 1994) is a Canadian former professional football defensive back who played in the Canadian Football League (CFL).

 College career

 Wright played college football for the New Mexico Military Institute Broncos and the Henderson State Reddies.

 Professional career

-Montreal Alouettes
+Montreal Alouettes (first stint)

-Wright was drafted by the Montreal Alouettes in the third round, 20th overall, in the 2017 CFL Draft and signed with the club on May 17, 2017.
+Wright was drafted by the Montreal Alouettes in the third round, 20th overall, in the 2017 CFL draft and signed with the club on May 17, 2017.
 He made his professional debut on June 22, 2017 against the Saskatchewan Roughriders where he recorded two defensive tackles and two special teams tackles.
 He played in all 18 regular season games during the 2017 season where he finished with 45 defensive tackles, 12 special teams tackles, and one forced fumble.
 In 2018, he spent two stints on the injured list and only played in nine regular season games where he had just two special teams tackles.
 He was a full participant in the team's 2019 training camp, but was part of the Alouettes' final cuts on June 8, 2019.